xkema/xkema.github.io/_drafts/2020-08-03-developer-notes-for-the-blog.md

 ## drafts

+- some extra metrics to fight with sales
-- amp vs mobile on tr
+- amp vs mobile on tr detail pages, do we really need it in tr area?
+- i was a fan of google products till i listened to shoushanne???

 ## post notes & todo

 Notes and todo on `draft`, `unpublished` and `released` posts.

+### kuzguncuk

+- yahudiler kuzguncuktan "büyük yangın?" dan sonra yeldeğirmenine göçüyor

 ### ad impressions and viewability